 Virtualization is fundamental to delivering infrastructure as a service (IaaS), the basic building block for cloud.
 IBM continues to invest in z/VM technology to provide leading-edge virtualization capabilities for enterprises using IBM Z and IBM LinuxONE platforms.
-This technology has evolved to meet the needs of IT organizations, delivering the foundation for user satisfaction on two types of workloads:
+This can meet the needs of IT organizations to deliver the foundation for user satisfaction with various types of workloads:

-Cloud-native workloads based on Red Hat OpenShift Container Platform and IBM Cloud Paks or other container technologies

-- Non-containerized workloads, deployed in cloud and traditional operations models:

-- from IBM, such as IBM WebSphere

-- from open source, such as MongoDB
+Cloud-native workloads based on Red Hat OpenShift® Container Platform and IBM Cloud® Paks or other container technologies • Noncontainerized workloads-deployed using cloud and traditional operations models-from IBM, such as IBM WebSphere®, open source such as MongoDB, or software from ISVs.

-- from independent software vendors (ISVs)